Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 5. What if I miss the 7004 deadline?

-If you miss Form 7004 deadline for both calendar estate (April 15) and fiscal estate (15th day of the fourth month), you will have to pay late-filing penalties of 5% per month up to 25% of the tax due.
+If you miss the Form 7004 deadline for a calendar-year estate (April 15) or a fiscal-year estate (the 15th day of the fourth month after year-end), you may face late-filing penalties of 5% per month, up to 25% of the unpaid tax.

 6. Will states accept my federal extension?